-Would reducing LFOs for some people improve health outcomes?
+Would reducing LFO debt for some people improve health outcomes?

 There is very strong evidence that reducing the financial impact of and debt from LFOs will lead to improved health outcomes.
-Financial impact can be measured by a number of indicators including household income, socioeconomic position, relative deprivation, poverty rates, and personal indebtedness.^{20,21,24,25,30,31,74}
+Financial impact can be measured by multiple indicators including household income, socioeconomic position, relative deprivation, poverty rates, and personal indebtedness.
+15,16,19,20,25,26,64